Knowledge Transfer Partnerships (KTP)

 A KTP enables a business to bring in new skills and the latest academic thinking to deliver a specific, strategic innovation project through a knowledge-based partnership.

-By working closely with you every step of way we will make sure we meet your business objectives whether introducing a new product or service, developing your employees or looking to diversify into new areas.
+By working closely with you every step of the way we will make sure we meet your business objectives whether introducing a new product or service, developing your employees or looking to diversify into new areas.

 Get in touch to talk about how we can assist with your consultancy requirements.